 All vaccinations will be administered by the research team and recorded in the CRF.
-The study medication will
+The study medication will be at no time in the possession of the participant and compliance will not, therefore, be an issue.

 12.1.6 Accountability of the Trial Treatment